Peter Hegemann: Career

 Having won a fellowship for his PhD thesis, Hegemann went to Syracuse University in 1985 as a postdoctoral fellow in Kenneth W. Foster's lab for a year.
 After returning to Germany, he was offered a five-year position as a principal investigator at the Max Planck Institute of Biochemistry.

 In 1993, Hegemann joined the Department of Biochemistry of the University of Regensburg as a professor.
-He moved to the Humboldt University of Berlin in 2004 and became a Professor of Experimental Biophysics.
+He moved to the Humboldt University of Berlin in 2004 and became a professor of Experimental Biophysics.
 In 2015, he was endowed with a Hertie Senior Research Chair for Neurosciences.

 Research

-Hegemann's research into light-gated ion transport began in his PhD years, when he investigated the structure and function of halorhodopsin, a active ion transporter found in a type of archaea called haloarchaea that uses light energy to move chloride ions against the gradient.
+Hegemann's research into light-gated ion transport began in his PhD years, when he investigated the structure and function of halorhodopsin, an active ion transporter found in a type of archaea called haloarchaea that uses light energy to move chloride ions against the gradient.
 As part of his PhD project, he characterized this protein in Halobacterium salinarum, discovering that yellow light activates halorhodopsin.
-When halorhodopsin is expressed in neurons and activated by light, the influx of chloride ions shifts the neuron to more negative electric potential, stopping the action potential and inactivating the neurons.
+When halorhodopsin is expressed in neurons and activated by light, the influx of chloride ions shifts the neuron to more negative electric potential, preventing action potential generation and inactivating the neurons.

 A 1984 article by Kenneth W. Foster of Syracuse University suggested that rhodopsins would also serve as light detector in the green alga Chlamydomonas reinhardtii.
 This also prompted Hegemann to spend a year with Foster as a postdoctoral fellow.
-Hegemann continued characteizing this rhodopsin after returning to Germany.
+Hegemann continued characterizing this rhodopsin after returning to Germany.
 Working on another green alga, he found that it had a fast electrical response (by ion movement through ion channel) to light stimulation, and proposed that the ion channel and the light-detecting rhodopsin were one single protein complex.

 In 2002, collaborating with Georg Nagel and Ernst Bamberg, Hegemann made the landmark identification of the gene for this rhodopsin and named it Channelrhodopsin-1.
 The team identified the second channelrhodopsin gene, Channelrhodopsin-2, the next year.
 In both studies, they cloned the genes from Chlamydomonas reinhardtii and expressed them in the oocytes of African clawed frog.
 Upon blue light stimulation, electrical currents was detected in the oocytes.
 When channelrhodopsins are expressed in neurons and stimulated, the ion channel opens so positively charged calcium and sodium ions can enter the neurons, creating a more positive electric potential inside the neurons and activating them.
-This is the opposite of halorhodopsin.
+This is the opposite effect of halorhodopsin activation.